Rover …a redesign

 Too Much Effort, Too Little Clarity

-To book a sitter, Sarah has to search profiles, cold-message each one, and wait… hoping someone replies.
+To book a sitter, Otis has to search profiles, cold-message each one, and wait… hoping someone replies.
 It’s slow, repetitive, and unreliable.
 No transparency.
 No guarantees.

 Solution